 Why is now the time to go to Cuba?

-The first American cruise ship for decades arrived a few months ago in Cuba.
-Backpackers are wandering through the Cuban streets like it's Australia.
-Every travel guide points Cuba out as the new „go-to"destination.
-Cuba is very safe, especially for female traveller, still quite inexpensive and has good weather through the whole year.
-And as there are a lot of positive sides of this new advanced tourism, it will change the landscape of this island immensely.
+Every travel guide points Cuba out as the new „go-to" destination.
+Cuba is very safe, especially for female traveller, still quite inexpensive and has good weather for the whole year.
+And as there are a lot of positive sides to this newly advanced tourism, it will change the landscape of this island immensely.
 The new Cuba will be vibrant, colourful, amazing and unique, exactly as the old one but just a little bit different.